 • Pay attention to the evaluation criteria and weightings that will be used to score responses, which will tell you which elements are most important to the buyer and what they will be assessing.

-Tracker makes the search for public contracts — for buyers and suppliers — easier with our Tender Alerts tool.
-Sign up for a free 3-day trial to try it out for yourself.
+Tracker makes the search for public sector contracts — for buyers and suppliers — easier with our tender alerts tool.

 3. Express interest to the buyer

-Once you have found a contract opportunity and are confident that your organisation can fulfil the terms of the contract outlined in the tender documents, the next step is to show the buyer that you’re interested.
+Once you have found an opportunity and are confident that your organisation can fulfil the terms of the contract, the next step is to show the buyer that you’re interested.
 This involves a formal response to the buyer, which is known as an ‘expression of interest’.

-This stage in the bid processis straightforward and simply involves contacting the buying authority and requesting the full documentation or downloading it yourself if it is available electronically.
-This will clarify how to bid for government tenders you are interested in.
+This stage is straightforward and simply involves contacting the buying authority and requesting the full documentation or downloading it yourself if it is available electronically.

-The next stage in the tendering process is to prepare and fill in your bid response.
-You will already be aware of what the requirements for the public sector tender are, having thoroughly read the tender documents and ensured that your organisation can fulfil them.
+The next stage in the process is to prepare and fill in your response.
+You’re already aware of what the requirements for public sector contracts are, having thoroughly read the tender and ensured that your organisation could fulfil them.

 5. Invitation to Tender

-After the SQ has been received, it will be assessed, evaluated, and scored by the buying authority against their weighted scoring criteria.
+After the PQQ has been received, it will be assessed, evaluated and scored by the buying authority against their weighted scoring criteria.
 You will know what these criteria are in advance, which will help you fill it out appropriately.
 Make sure you consider the weightings allocated to each section when preparing your bid response.

 6. Submitting your tender response

-You’ve been through the initial steps in the public procurement process — from finding public tenders of interest and identifying your ability to fulfil this work, right through to expressing an interest and possibly filling in a questionnaire.
-The contracting authorities have weighed up your application and agreed that you have the resources to fulfil their contract requirements, so they invite you to tender.
+You’ve been through the initial steps in the public procurement process — from finding public sector contracts of interest, identifying your ability to fulfil this work, right through to expressing an interest.
+The contracting authorities have weighed up your application and agreed that you have the resources to fulfil their contract requirements so they invite you to tender.
 Now comes the final, most important step in the tendering process — submitting your tender response.

 After it has been received, your tender will be scored by the buying organisation to decide if you are the best fit to provide the goods and services that are required.
 The tender will be awarded to the business with the strongest bid response.

-Simplify the tendering process with Tracker’s services and find more government contracts using our UK-wide tender portal today!
+Simplify the procurement process with Tracker services and find more government contracts using our UK-wide tender portal today!